 We have the client purchase their domain name / URL through their own vendor as well.
 It’s usually the same one doing the hosting but not always.
 They provide us a user account (or login information) for us to make any changes needed to get the website up and running.
 This way, they own the URL – not me.

 Ask your vendor if they are going to be working on your ONE website, or setting up a second one.
 These are usually on a URL that is more generic than your other one since they can’t take the exact same name.
-For example … your company name is The Appliance Guru and your website is theapplianceguru.com (I don’t know if that’s a thing), but your vendor sets up dallasappliancerepair.com and is working on only this website.
+For example … your company name is The Appliance Guru and your website is theapplianceguru.com (I don’t know if that’s a thing, I just made it up), but your vendor sets up dallasappliancerepair.com and is working on only this website.
 Or worse, finding ways to direct traffic (such as through links) from your existing appliance guru website to the other one – yes this happens!

 We NEVER set up a second website – unless it is for a completely separate purpose, such as a different product or service line, or only as a temporary measure to let the new site-in-progress be live where you can see it (and then it will only be on a URL you own, and everything will be cleaned up when things are done and you will be left with only one website).